taddison/tjaddison.com/_posts/2016-10-09-What-makes-an-excellent-database-engineer.md

 ## Ownership of problems & their solutions end to end

 First and foremost we're problem solvers.
-The best problem I've worked with have all shared the same fundamental trait - *they own the problem*.
+The best problem solvers I've worked with have all shared the same fundamental trait - *they own the problem*.
 I'd hesitate to call the following a framework, but I've seen very similar steps executed by some of the most respected problem solvers I've seen in action:

 - Understand the problem
   - Why are we solving this problem